Sir Thomas Pye

 1711?- 85.
 Of aristocratic stock, he was the second son of Henry Pye of Faringdon, Berkshire, from his second marriage to Anne, sister of the first Earl Bathurst.
 His grandfather was Robert Pye, a Civil War parliamentarian, and he was the uncle of the poet laureate, Henry James Pye.

-Thomas Pye entered the navy as a volunteer aboard the Lark 40, Captain John Gray, in May 1727, serving initially in the West Indies and the Mediterranean with this vessel before seeing further duty in the Torrington 40, Captain Robert Fytche, and Rose 20 Captain Charles Cotterell.
+Pye entered the navy in May 1727 as a volunteer aboard the Lark 40, Captain John Gray, serving initially in the West Indies and the Mediterranean with this vessel before seeing further duty in the Torrington 40, Captain Robert Fytche, and Rose 20, Captain Charles Cotterell.
 He passed for lieutenant on 12 June 1734 and was promoted to that rank aboard the Preston 50 with Captain Cotterell on 18 April 1735.
-Thereafter he moved with Cotterell to the Rippon 60, going out to Portugal before being paid off in My 1737.
-He then served successively from 1739 in the Bristol 50, Captain William Chambers, from 1740 in the Elizabeth 70, Captain Edward Falkingham, in the Channel and Mediterranean, and then the Warwick 60, Captain John Toller, in the Mediterranean.
+Thereafter he moved with Cotterell to the Rippon 60, going out to Portugal before being paid off in May 1737.
+He then served successively from 1739 in the Bristol 50, Captain William Chambers, from 1740 in the Channel and Mediterranean aboard the Elizabeth 70, Captain Edward Falkingham, and then the Warwick 60, Captain John Toller, also in the Mediterranean.

 On 13 April 1741 Pye was posted captain and was ordered to commission the new Seaford 20 for service in home waters and the Bay of Biscay, which vessel was captured by the French off Portugal on 16 June 1744.
 After being exchanged he joined the Norfolk 80 in August 1744, serving in the Mediterranean where he performed such excellent service in the Adriatic disrupting supplies to the Spanish Army in Italy that the King congratulated him.
 He returned home four years later on the cessation of hostilities.

-Continuing in peacetime employment through the good officers of his connections, Pye joined the Norwich 50, in which he sailed for North America.
-He next commissioned the new Humber 44 in April 1749, going out to West Africa in 1750, and in April 1751 the Gosport 44, voyaging to Nova Scotia two months later.
+Continuing in peacetime employment through the benefit of his connections, Pye joined the Norwich 50 in which he sailed for North America.
+He next commissioned the new Humber 44 in April 1749, going out to West Africa in 1750, and in April 1751 joined the Gosport 44, voyaging to Nova Scotia two months later with five men-of-war and orders to assist the inhabitants resist a native uprising.

-From May 1777 until March 1783 he was once more commander-in-chief at Portsmouth with his flag initially the Barfleur 90, Captain Mark Milbanke, and where he presided over the controversial court-martial on Admiral Hon.
-Augustus Keppel following the Battle of Ushant on 27 July 1778, despite his attempts to avoid this unwelcome duty by pleading ill-health.
-As the political controversy raged he was not required to sit on the court-martial of Vice-Admiral Sir Hugh Palliser as the Government, being anxious to ensure a not-guilty verdict, installed their own man.
+At the end of May 1777 Pye was once more appointed the commander-in-chief at Portsmouth with his flag initially aboard the Sandwich 90, Captain Richard Edwards, and later the Barfleur 90, Captain Mark Milbanke, although he would subsequently fly it on whichever vessels were available.
+He presided over the controversial court-martial on Admiral Hon.
+Augustus Keppel following the Battle of Ushant on 27 July 1778, despite his attempts to avoid this unwelcome duty by pleading ill-health, during which period Commodore John Evans commanded in his place.
+As the political controversy raged on he was not asked to preside over the court-martial of Vice-Admiral Sir Hugh Palliser as the government, being anxious to ensure a not-guilty verdict, installed their own man.
+He was nevertheless required to provide evidence.
+At the end of the trial Pye himself became embroiled in controversy when it transpired that he had laid a bet that Palliser would not be acquitted, and when he and the gentleman with whom he had wagered failed to agree whether the verdict on Palliser constituted an acquittal they took the matter to court.

 Admiral Pye died at his residence in Suffolk Street, London on 26 December 1785, his wife having predeceased him by twenty-three years.
 He had no legitimate issue.